 Since the equity markets are supposed to be following and reacting to such news, what is the explanation for the wild stampede of retail investors rushing into the markets?
 More than anything else, SEBI's new regulations are intended to suppress this new crowd of novice speculators.
 But why has this stampede started?
 To my mind, the right answer is that there is no single answer.
-There are a mix of reasons, not the least among them the now widespread impression that the impact of Covid-19 will be brief and minimal in the long run.
+There are a mix of reasons, not the least among them the now widespread impression that the impact of the Chinese virus will be brief and minimal in the long run.

 I think this is now a system of circular logic, at least partly.
 The markets are not receding strongly because of the belief in a quick recovery and the belief in a quick recovery is there because the markets are not receding strongly.
 To my mind, there is nothing in the economic and the business data that justifies this, neither from this end nor from that end.
 This is a delusion.